March of Harmonias

 Recent History

-In early 360 I.Y. , 32 years later, the Harmonias humanoids sacked Castle Everwatch and looked set to overrun the whole northern duchy.
+32 years later, In early 360 I.Y., the Harmonias humanoids sacked Castle Everwatch and looked set to overrun the whole northern duchy.
 Under the leadership of Duchess Katalin the humanoid host was shattered and driven back in to its own lands in a dramatic reversal of fate.
 The Council of Chieftains that had ruled splintered and dissent spread.
 Several attacks by the Duchy and her allies drove the humanoids back in to Harmonias and border lands were lost to the humans.
 Any semblance of humanoid co-operation ended and in-fighting broke out.
 The only favourable result for the humanoids was when the 4th Divine Legion was driven away at the 1st Batle of Shag'ra and the last remaining heir of the Bravlin line, Lady Arabella Mauberry, was captured.
 She was taken to the City of Galgortha, Harmonias the old provincial captial, which was controlled by the Uthabar Orog Tribe and their eastern human mercenary allies; these human allies were acolytes of the God Hextor, a deity of war, conflict and tyranny.
 To end the war they offered to elect a hero as their High King by marrying Lady Arabella and jointly ruling from Golgortha. .
-Though both Sadhaka Hakesh and Sir Wulfram Amali, who had not yet married Duchess Katalin, volunteered to wed Arabella it was the monk Quellin who took the High King mantle.
+Though both the heroes Sadhaka Hakesh and Sir Wulfram Amali, who had not yet married Duchess Katalin, volunteered to wed Arabella it was the monk Quellin who took the High King mantle.
 Quellin and Arabella wed and were crowned as rulers gaining control of northern Harmonias and the Humanoid horde.
 Lady Arabella was a beauty skilled in the magical arts while Quellin was a wandering monk from a very brutal background; they made an unusual couple.
 They appointed several advisors including Sir Tristram, the leader of the Hextorian acolytes, before ordering the humanoid army south to subdue the orcs, goblins and gnolls that refused to accept their rule.

 With the humanoid horde safely heading south, High King Quellin acted at home in the City of Galgortha.
 The next day Sir Tristram and his Hextor worshipping followers turned on all the remaining humanoids in Galgortha.
 Anyone of any humanoid blood was killed, the bulk of which were females and children.
 Thousands were hunted down and slaughtered with some half-bloods even fleeing north and east to Everwatch.
 The bodies were dragged out of the city and buried in three massive mass graves before they could rot and further pollute the city.
 The humans that had been enslaved by the humanoids were freed and armed to help finish the purge of the ‘green bloods’.
 Then Quellin declared for 'Humanity' and crusader units, Everwatch allies who had come to specifically fight the humanoids and free humans, the Maelfasan Brigade, from the human biased Barony, joined him along with the 4th Divine Legion.
 This caused the first split in the allies who had been fighting against the humanoids.
 The Church of Heironeous withheld support from Quellin due to the massacre and because of the presence of Hextor followers within his ranks; Heironeous and Hextor are arch enemies and detest each other.
 From the south the returning humanoid army was seeking bloody revenge so further arguments had to wait as Wulfram Amali led the 4th Divine Legion to block them.
 With assistance from the other allies Sir Wulfram was able to defeat the humanoids and once and for all route them, securing the safety of Galgortha.